mpilgrem/crypton-asn1/parse/README.md

 Originally forked from
 [asn1-parse-0.9.5](https://hackage.haskell.org/package/asn1-parse-0.9.5).

-A library providing a monadic parser combinator for use with types representing the Abstract Syntax Notation One (ASN.1) standard.
+A library providing a monadic parser combinator for use with a stream of Abstract Syntax Notation One (ASN.1) standard values.

 History
 -------